 You can't cast Object[] to String[] in Java

-That gives a ClassCastException.
-The short version of an explanation: an array instantiated by new Object[] is of a different class than one by new String[].
+.
 For the full glory of that fact, please see the Java Language Specification.
-As a teaser, I'll quote this snippet and its output from it:
+As a teaser, I'll quote this snippet and its output from it:class Test {

 public static void main(String[] args) {